 Multiplayer made just for Doom

 The competitive multiplayer mode included in 2016’s Doom didn’t live up to the rest of the game, as it failed to capitalize on what made the campaign so special.
-Id Software is not making that same mistake with
+Id Software is not making that same mistake with Doom Eternal, with the studio developing the new Battlemode multiplayer component in-house.

 Battlemode is a two-versus-one asymmetrical multiplayer mode that pits one player as the Doom Slayer against two players as demons.
 There are five types of demons to choose from, including the famous Revenant, complete with a jetpack.
-The mode is a best-of-five round-based affair, with the simple goal of killing your enemy in order to move on.
+The mode is a best-of-five round-based affair, with the simple goal of killing your enemy to move on.

 Two demons are nothing for the Doom Slayer, so his enemies can also summon their own army of lesser demons to fight him during each round, though this will also give him the chance to earn back health.
 Demons can counter this with an ability that briefly shuts off the Slayer’s item-collecting capability.

 The Doom Slayer is outfitted with all of his most advanced weapons and abilities in Battlemode, including mods.
-This means the demons will need to be creative in order to avoid getting killed right away.
+This means the demons will need to be creative to avoid getting killed right away.
 The Revenant can unleash a rocket barrage as its special ability, while the Pain Elemental can get the drop on its enemy from above.
 Alongside the five demons at launch, more will be released later for free, along with new free maps.

 One casualty of Doom Eternal is the user-created-content SnapMap mode.
 Resources used for the mode will be devoted to other areas of the game, including post-launch campaign content.
 There will, however, be a cool new feature to scratch another multiplayer itch from within the campaign.
 Called “Invasions,” the feature allows players to control demons in others’ single-player games, and almost every level in the game can be invaded.
 Players must opt into this feature, which is designed primarily for those who have already beaten Doom Eternal once.